 Nursing is a fast-paced healthcare career.
 When you decide to become a charge nurse, that already hectic pace can magnify.
 You’ll be the person in charge of deciding what care patients receive.
 It’s a lot of responsibility placed squarely on your shoulders.

 Working in emergency care settings can help prepare you for the kind of quick-thinking you’ll need to do as a charge nurse.
-Seek out nurses in leadership positions as mentors so you can gain some valuable insight.
+Seek out nurses in leadership positions as mentors so you can gain valuable insight.

 Changing specialty to a charge nurse